itfanr/ros2-wiki/Windows-Development-Setup.md

 You may need to close the cmd prompt and open a new one, but at this point you should be able to run `git`, `python`, and `cmake`.

-### Installing Boost
+### Installing Boost (only for beta-1 and older)

-FastRTPS requires boost as a dependency.
+Up until beta-1, FastRTPS required boost as a dependency.
 To install it grab the appropriate installer from SourceForge [here](http://sourceforge.net/projects/boost/files/boost-binaries/1.61.0/) We test with [this binary](http://downloads.sourceforge.net/project/boost/boost-binaries/1.61.0/boost_1_61_0-msvc-14.0-64.exe).

 The installer will by default install itself into `C:\local`